Brown woodland warbler

 The brown woodland warbler (Phylloscopus umbrovirens) is a species of Old World warbler in the family Phylloscopidae.

 Distribution and habitat

-It is found in Democratic Republic of the Congo, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Saudi Arabia, Somalia, South Sudan, Tanzania, Uganda, and Yemen.
+It is native to the eastern Afromontane.
 Its natural habitats are boreal forests, subtropical or tropical moist montane forests, and subtropical or tropical dry shrubland.

 Status

 The range of the brown woodland warbler is quite large, with its extent of occurrence being estimated at 3990000 km2.
 Its population is assumed to be stable, though no accurate estimates of its size have been made.
 The 2016 IUCN Red List classifies the species as one of least concern.